-Trinity Worship Third Sunday In Lent
+Trinity Worship Third Sunday of Easter

-9 am Sunday School
+9 am Bible Study and Sunday School

 10 am Worship